mtt-lang/mtt-lang/README.md

-Once you have opam installed, go to the project root directory and execute the following command which will create a *local* switch with the specified version of OCaml compiler, then it opam will download, compile and install the dependencies.
-Local switch will be by default available *only* inside this project.
+Once you have opam installed, go to the project root directory and execute the following command which will create a *local* switch with the specified version of OCaml compiler, then opam will download, compile and install the dependencies.
+By default, local switch will be available *only* inside this project.

 ```shell